Explained: What is False Information (Fake News)?

 - Check the facts

-Fake news stories often contain incorrect dates or altered timelines.
+Stories with false information often contain incorrect dates or altered timelines.
 It is also a good idea to check when the article was published, is it current or an old news story?

 - Check your biases